yusufaine/nus-clubhouse/README.md

 ## Program flow
 ### General flow of events for user
 ![Program Flow](https://raw.githubusercontent.com/aidanaden/nus-clubhouse/main/submissions/nusch-prog-flow.png "Program Flow")
-Open [image in new a tab](https://raw.githubusercontent.com/aidanaden/nus-clubhouse/main/submissions/nusch-prog-flow.png) for a clearer version.
+Open [image in new tab](https://raw.githubusercontent.com/aidanaden/nus-clubhouse/main/submissions/nusch-prog-flow.png) for a clearer version.

 ### Room-Voice program flow
 ![Voice backend flow](https://raw.githubusercontent.com/aidanaden/nus-clubhouse/main/submissions/voice-backend.png "Voice backend flow")
-Open [image in new a tab](https://raw.githubusercontent.com/aidanaden/nus-clubhouse/main/submissions/voice-backend.png) for a clearer version.
+Open [image in new tab](https://raw.githubusercontent.com/aidanaden/nus-clubhouse/main/submissions/voice-backend.png) for a clearer version.

 ## Features implemented
 After getting a clear picture of how the web application would interact with each other, we implemented the following: